-"1000AIMs" is an initiative of the Vector Institute (Vector) established to address the province of Ontario's goal of accelerating the number of artificial intelligence (AI)-related master's graduates to 1,000 per year, within five years.
-The province has committed \$30 million of funding to work toward this target in partnership with Vector.
-More information about 1000AIMs is provided in the Appendices.
+The AI master's initiative of the Vector Institute (Vector) was established to address the province of Ontario's goal of accelerating the number of artificial intelligence (AI)-related master's graduates to 1,000 per year, within five years.
+The province has committed to working toward this target in partnership with Vector.
+More information about AI master's initiative is provided in the Appendices.